Argument Encryption¶

 return {"task_id": task_id}

-Inspecting the task store or the database will show an encrypted_payload field in place of the args.
-The args and kwargs fields will be empty tuples and dicts.
+Inspecting the task record in the store or database shows an encrypted_payload field in place of the arguments.
+The args and kwargs fields are empty.

 What is encrypted¶